46Dimensions/VocabularyPlus/README.md

 ## Running the script

 Run `vocabularyplus` or `vp`.
-You can also use the 'Vocabulary Plus' application.
 To make a vocabulary JSON file, run `vocabularyplus create` or `vp create`.
+To open the menu, use `vocabularyplus menu` or `vp menu`, or use the 'Vocabulary Plus' application.

 ## Using Vocabulary Plus Version Manager